FLEXIBLE CITY |

-This alternative proposal for Atlantic Yards embraces the developer’s program as a challenge to offer a new model for urban development at this scale - one that is programmatically, infrastructurally, and contextually flexible to the forces that define its long-standing value.
-Value is defined by both its relevance in the community as well as its resulting (developer) profitability.
+This alternative proposal for Atlantic Yards embraces the developer’s outsized program as a challenge to offer a new model for urban development at this scale - one that is programmatically, infrastructurally, and contextually responsive to the forces that define its long-standing value.
+Value is defined by both its relevance in the community as well as its resulting profitability.